 \subsection{Totally dissipative \PVF{s}\ concentrated on maps}

 We devote this section to the study of the important case of deterministic {\MPVF}s and, in particular, of single-valued and everywhere defined {\PVF}s.
-Recall that for a deterministic \PVF, total $\lambda$-dissipativity can be equivalently stated as in Remark \ref{rem:deterministic}.
+Recall that a \MPVF $\frF \subset \prob_2(\TX)$ is deterministic if every $\Phi\in\frF$ is concentrated on a map (cf. Definition \ref{def:wassmom}).
+Recall also that for a deterministic \PVF, total $\lambda$-dissipativity can be equivalently stated as in Remark \ref{rem:deterministic}.

-We start with a result on deterministic {\MPVF}s which gives a sufficient condition to pass from dissipativity to total dissipativity.
-Its proof, in a more general framework, is deferred to Section \ref{sec:constructionFlagr} (see in particular Theorem \ref{thm:demi-case}).